arc2digital/qewd-svelte/README.md

 # qewd-svelte
-This repo provides a set of svelte stores as wrappers for the  [qewd-client](https://github.com/robtweed/qewd-client/) for in a svelte app.
+This repo provides a set of svelte stores as wrappers for the  [qewd-client](https://github.com/robtweed/qewd-client/) for use in a svelte app.

 If in doubt, use the `./src/qewd` version in favour over the ewd version, which is for legacy support.